hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_wallpaper_with_a_single_line_drawing_of_6839d413-4e56-4470-81cf-737ac57a5d6c-0_2.content.md

 <!--font:Montserrat-->

-# Minimalist Cyborg Design for Future
+# Future Minimalist Cyborg Design

 Step into the future with our minimalist cyborg design.
 Featuring a single line drawing of a cyborg in bold contrast against a solid background, available in bright red or blue, this design is perfect for those who appreciate modern aesthetics.